xoxzo/blog.xoxzo.com/content/Engineering/binary-operations.md

 0
 >>>
 ```
-and as a result we have 192.168.8.0, which is a subnet adress.
+and as a result, we have 192.168.8.0, which is a subnet address.

 3. Left and right shifts may be used to quick multiplication or division to 2^N. In this case speed will be faster, compared to using `*, /, **` operators.
 ```python